-We advise that you apply for the justice studies major either in your freshman year or during the first semester of your sophomore year.
+We advise that you apply for the Justice Studies major either in your freshman year or during the first semester of your sophomore year.
 We strongly advise against applying for the major once you have entered your junior year because it will be very difficult to get the courses you need to graduate on time.
 You should meet with the Justice Studies Academic Advisor before applying in order to receive important information and resources.

-- MAY I APPLY TO MORE THAN ONE TRACK IN THE JUSTICE STUDIES MAJOR?
-Yes.
-You need to submit separate applications for each track.
-If accepted into more than one track you will have to choose a track.
+Yes, but you need to submit separate applications for each track, and, if accepted into more than one track, you will have to choose a track.
 We require that you pick a track so that as many students as possible may be admitted into the Justice Studies major.

 EFFECTIVE FOR STUDENTS DECLARING THE MAJOR IN THE SUMMER OF 2011 AND BEYOND

 JUST 200 is a prerequisite for all JUST courses (and only declared Justice Studies majors can enroll in JUST 200)

 JUST 200 may NOT be taken during the same semester as any other JUST designated course.